Update January 23, 2023

 You won’t feel bad throwing them out once the Grad party is over since they’re free!

-This is a trendy boho idea that will be fun and picture worthy for young adults and kids but be sure to provide traditional tables and chairs for adults and seniors.
+**Using wood pallets for tables is a trendy boho idea that will be fun and picture worthy for young adults and kids but be sure to provide traditional tables and chairs for adults and seniors.

 Utilize many talented teens or graduates in the graduating class to perform at your party instead!
 Don’t stop at graduates, ask cousins, neighbors, siblings of friends, and even Church.
 Ask them to perform as their Graduation gift to you.
 Whether it be dancing, singing, playing an instrument, or DJing, heck even performing magic tricks!
 Start keeping an eye out for talent and befriending those musical theatre students!